HaodongLi20/Paper-code-for-Machine-Learning-based-Wireless-Communication-Optimization-Problems/README.md

 # Paper and Code for Machine Learning Based Wireless Communication Optimization Problems
 This is a collection of Paper/Code for Wireless Communication Optimization Problems solved with machine learning based algorithms.
-- Any contribution/star/fork is appreciated.
+- Any contribution is appreciated.
 - Mainly focus on resource allocation and channel assignment.
 - Looking for PyTorch based paper/code in particular.
 - TF=TensorFlow; PT=PyTorch